 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Roman villa 300m south of Long Shaw is a Romano-British settlement site located in Essex.
-The villa, recorded as a scheduled ancient monument, dates to the Roman period and represents the type of agricultural and residential complex that characterised rural Romano-British settlement.
-Archaeological evidence from the site indicates the presence of substantial structures typical of villa occupation, reflecting the integration of Roman and local British practices in the domestic and economic life of the region during the Roman occupation of Britain.
+The villa dates to the Roman period of occupation in Britain and represents the type of agricultural estate that formed an important part of the rural economy during this era.
+Archaeological evidence from the site indicates the presence of domestic and working structures typical of villa complexes of the period.
+The site contributes to understanding of Roman settlement patterns and land use in Essex during the Romano-British period.

 Roman villa 300m south of Long Shaw is a scheduled monument protected by Historic England under reference 1008896.
 View the official record →